 For a fancier savory version, try a Croque Madame sandwich with brioche bread, ham, cheese, creamy béchamel sauce, and an egg.
 Can you say “yumm”?

 But!
 Don’t think that this brioche needs anything to “fancy” it up.
 It’s good just as is!
 The dough has a pleasant buttery rich flavor which doesn’t need any dressing up at all.
 So a cup of tea or milk and a slice of brioche and you’ve got a perfect breakfast or a snack.

 It doesn’t hurt that all that butter in the dough makes this brioche bread stay fresh for as long as 4-5 days!
 And I don’t mean “barebly” soft, I mean still as good as ever soft!

 How to make the Best Brioche

 A proper brioche dough needs to be kneaded until soft, smooth and elastic, then allowed to rise for 1 hour.
 Next, the brioche dough needs to be refrigerated for 4 hours or up to 2 days.
-After that, then you remove it from the fridge, punch it down and shape.
+After that, you remove it from the fridge, punch it down and shape.
 After the brioche proofs one more time it is ready for baking.

 This is a tedious process that does yield the best tasting results.
 During the refrigeration process, the flavors of brioche deepen, mature and fully develop.
 The flour has the time to fully absorb the liquid and the butter can solidify.
 The cold brioche dough is easy to shape and this is important since warm, butter ladened dough can be runny and harder to work with.

 Speeding up brioche:

 BUT!
 What if you want brioche, but don’t have the time for refrigeration?
 Well, go ahead and skip the refrigeration and just allow it to proof once, before shaping and giving it a final proofing.